Supporting Components of the Tokenomics Rework

 Forced Exits

-Node Level Penalties
+Megapool Level Penalties

 Putting together the bond curve, forced exits, and node level penalties: An example comparing Honest APY vs. APY with MEV-theft is shown in Figure 1 below.
 You can see how the first validator (only a 4 ETH bond) has the significantly highest amount of drag for the protocol, but if a thief wanted to maximize their APY, they would create 12 validators.
-At 12 validators the drag for the protocol is significantly reduced (vs at a single validator), and the protocol is much safer since it would have the ability to recover 23ETH of NO bond from the entire megapool, instead of just 4 ETH of NO bond from a single validator.
+At 12 validators the drag for the protocol is significantly reduced (vs at a single validator), and the protocol is much safer since it would have the ability to recover 23ETH of node operator bond from the entire megapool, instead of just 4 ETH of node operator bond from a single validator.

 Figure 1 - Profitability with and without MEV theft